BenWestgate/Bails/README.md

 ### Codex32 restoration status

 The legacy GTK3 Codex32 create/restore interface is disabled on current stable Tails.
-Issue #215 tracks the replacement restoration path using `python-codex32` and Bitcoin Core.
+Use the **Codex32** application for the replacement `python-codex32` flow.
+On first launch it installs the pinned GUI into Persistent Storage.
+Start Bitcoin Core first, choose **Restore my wallet**, enter the required shares, and compare the restored wallet details with your wallet record before relying on the restored wallet.

 ## Source Code Headers